 No traffic studies, no CEQA, no infrastructure upgrades.
 The idea is to eliminate single family housing as punishment for exclusionary policies enacted in parts of Caifornia in the early 1900's, completely outlawed by 1940s but abolished in the 1960s.

 Even though most of Marin has since been built out, the state is pushing infill and density.
 They changed our building codes and rezoned areas for us so our rules couldn't get in the way.
-They want developers to demolish homes and squeeze larger and taller buildings inside. our neighborhoods.
+They want private developers to " break" our neighborhoods, demolish homes and squeeze larger and taller buildings inside. our neighborhoods.
 The parcel owner now has the power to develop much denser structures without input.